-With Christmas fast approaching, vintage car owners and fans are gearing up for the final Cars and Coffee at the Courthouse for the year.
+With Christmas fast approaching, vintage car owners and fans are gearing up for the final Cars and Coffee at the Courthouse for the year, with many already renewing their insurance here to prepare for the occasion, amongst other checks and provisions being made.
 The car show this Saturday will include a holiday toy drive.

 Cars and Coffee at the Courthouse is held in the Erath County Courthouse parking lot on the first Saturday of every month except in March.
 Organized and run by Daniel Brock, Cars and Coffee at the Courthouse kicks off at 7 a.m. and ends at 9 a.m.
 This event has been a Stephenville crowd pleaser since 2016 and is a chance to see vintage cars from all around the area.
 If you’re looking to switch things up with for a more up to date car, check out the fuel efficient Nissan Frontier.
 If you ended up having a car accident in either of these cars, consider consulting an attorney, they can often provide you with some useful advice on how to proceed, if you choose to take the case to court.

 If you are wanting to be a part of this show, it may be in your best interest to look into who has the cheapest auto insurance.
 This way, once you’ve done your research and have found the best deal for you and your car, you can get on the road safely and know that you are protected.
 It is best to be safe than sorry.

 The toy drive at this Saturday’s event will benefit the Choices Clinic.